 In August 2014 they played at the prestigious Crescendo Festival (Saint Palais sur Mer, France).
 As a trio without bass, they also played at Berchidda Festival, organized by the famous trumpet player Paolo Fresu.
 In the meanwhile, bass player Daniele Piccinini left the band (August/September 2014).

-Accordo dei Contrari’s influences range from rock progressive music and rock-jazz of seventies, to contemporary jazz and classic music of 20th century (Strawinsky, Messiaen).
+Accordo dei Contrari’s influences range from rock progressive music and rock-jazz of the 70s, to contemporary jazz and classic music of 20th century (Strawinsky, Messiaen).

 Marco Marzo Maracas